What is a dry beer, sake or drink? Asahi Super Dry Beer compared with non-dry beer and sake, and dry sake

-It was more than I asked for, because they not only let us try different types of beer, but also sake.
-Apparently, the concept of dry and not dry started from sake.
+I went for a S$6 beer tasting workshop that answered this question with side-by-side samples to compare.
+It was organised by Asahi Beer in July 2023 for the launch of their updated Superdry Beer taste.
+They not only let us try different types of beer, but also sake, because the concept of dry and not dry started from sake.

 In a nutshell, 'dry' means that the beer or sake taste drops off, ends or disappears from your palate quickly.
 I believe people would describe that as the malty or grainy taste.
 For non-dry sake or beer, the taste lingers for a good 5 to 10 seconds.
 When it is dry, it is shorter, like 3 seconds.
 So naturally, super dry means the taste fades super quickly.

-For Asahi super dry, it was an extremely crisp 1 second.
+For Asahi Super Dry, it was an extremely crisp 1 second.
 So basically you get a quick burst of beer taste in your mouth lasting a second, then it fades to nothing.
 I found that extremely refreshing, like drinking chilled or iced water, but with an interesting flavoured twist at the start.

 It was a great learning experience.
 I enjoyed my beer with Singaporean-style fried oyster omelette.
 Super dry is now my favourite beer type.
 I also love that they now have 0 alcohol versions, so I can drink it without worrying about dehydration or liver damage.
 It would be a dream come true if they also have versions without the fizz so it no longer harms teeth...
 Would be a perfect 0 sugar healthy alternative to tea or water that I could guzzle daily!!!